 Protein packed buttery white beans cooked in a savory broth from scratch topped with burst sweet cherry tomatoes infused with mild notes of roasted garlic and rosemary.
 To make it next level serve this vegan white bean soup Ribollita style, with thick slices of garlic rubbed grilled bread lightly brushed with olive oil and topped with the jammy burst tomatoes.

-The White Beans
+The White Beans for Soup

 Italian Cannellini beans are my go to for making soups and stews.
 They are larger in size, creamy, silky and buttery and quite honestly never disappoint (canned or dry).
 Great Northern beans and navy /pea beans make great substitutes so use whichever you’ve got in your pantry.
 (I’m not a fan of lima / butter beans here, they just aren’t as good – I said what I said!)

 If starting with dry beans make sure to soak them in advance for 6 hours or overnight to save on cooking time.
 You’ll also need to increase the water ratio to allow for the beans to cook and soak up a lot of the broth.
 If you choose not to soak the dry beans just consider that they will take approximately 45 minutes longer to cook than soaked beans which usually take about an hour.

 About the Roasted Tomatoes